-The BottleRock Napa Valley festival, which brings together food, music and wine, has introduced a younger demographic to the city of Napa.
+The BottleRock Napa Valley festival has introduced a younger demographic to the city of Napa.

 Payne said his business has doubled its revenue each year since launch.
 In fact, revenue for the first quarter of this year matched revenue for all of 2016.

 Student and youth travel agency STA Travel has also recognized how important the live music and festival experience has become to travelers.
 It has developed three unique product and marketing initiatives devoted specifically to music travel: STA Travel Festivals, STA Travel Beats and STA Travel Sounds.